kestra-io/docs/content/blogs/2023-10-09-why-ingestion-will-never-be-solved.md

 ### Why no-code is often not enough

 Being optimized for business users, no-code connectors are opinionated and they typically don't allow much customization.
 If you want to implement a new connector, or change the behavior of an existing one (_e.g. add support for new API endpoints_), your options are limited to the support the vendor can offer.
 There are some exceptions, though.
 For instance, [Fivetran](https://www.fivetran.com/) allows building [custom connectors](https://interworks.com/blog/2023/02/06/fivetrans-custom-connector-in-aws-lambda/) using serverless functions such as AWS Lambda.
 Still, writing custom code is not the primary use case for this class of tools.
-For example, even though Fivetran offers an official Terraform provider, many authentication mechanisms are quite clunky to configure via code because the platform was optimized for connecting to other systems from the UI.
+Even though Fivetran offers an official Terraform provider, many authentication mechanisms are quite clunky to configure via code because the platform was optimized for connecting to other systems from the UI.

 If you're an engineer trying to version-control your data integration configuration alongside your code, the no-code approach might not be the best fit for you.